Extended circular nim: Introduction

 \subsection{Combinatorial game theory}

 In order to study games such as {\sc extended circular nim}, we need to introduce some background of combinatorial game theory (CGT).
 Combinatorial game theory studies two-player perfect information games with no chance.
-In this paper, we consider {\em impartial games}, that is, in every position, both players have the same sets of options.
+In this paper, we use some theories of {\em impartial rulesets}, that is, in every position, both players have the same sets of options.
 We also assume that the games are {\em short}, that is, the game must end in a finite number of moves, and under {\em normal play convention}, that is, the player who cannot move is the loser.

 With these assumptions, the player who has a winning strategy is uniquely determined for each position.
-A position in which the next player has a winning strategy is called an $\mathcal{N}$-position and a position in which the previous player has a winning strategy is called a $\mathcal{P}$-position.
+A position in which the next player has a winning strategy is called an $\mathcal{N}$-position, and a position in which the previous player has a winning strategy is called a $\mathcal{P}$-position.

-It is well-known that if all positions of an impartial ruleset are separated into two sets $P$ and $N$, which satisfy the following properties, then $P$ and $N$ are the set of $\mathcal{P}$-positions and $\mathcal{N}$-positions, respectively:
+It is well-known that if all positions of an impartial ruleset are separated into two sets $P$ and $N$, which satisfy the following properties, then $P$ and $N$ are the sets of all $\mathcal{P}$-positions and all $\mathcal{N}$-positions, respectively: